Artoliz/EPITECH/MATHEMATICS/README.md

 # MATHEMATICS

-Deposit containing the mathematics projects completed between the first and third year at EPITECH (Bachelor cycle).
+Folder containing the <ins>mathematics</ins> projects completed between the first and third year at EPITECH (Bachelor cycle).